PrivoxAnon1/privoice/docs/_build/html/_sources/install.rst.txt

       return t.to(device, dtype if t.is_floating_point() or t.is_complex() else None, non_blocking)
   torch.cuda.OutOfMemoryError: CUDA out of memory.
 Tried to allocate 26.00 MiB (GPU 0; 3.81 GiB total capacity; 3.02 GiB already allocated; 3.44 MiB free; 3.27 GiB reserved in total by PyTorch) If reserved memory is >> allocated memory try setting max_split_size_mb to avoid fragmentation.
 See documentation for Memory Management and PYTORCH_CUDA_ALLOC_CONF

 Ouch, my GPU ran out of memory.
-WTF?
+What happened?
 It has like 4GB.

-The STT models require anywhere from approximately 1GB to upwards of 10GB.
+The STT models require anywhere from just under 1GB to upwards of 10GB of memory.
 If you get an out of memory message you will need to use a smaller model.
-If you run the model on your GPU (this is automatically determined by PyTorch) you will be limited to the GPU RAM.
+If you run the model on your GPU (this is automatically determined by PyTorch though there are ways to overide this) you will be limited to the GPU RAM.

 For example if a laptop has 4GB of GPU RAM it can only run the small model and under, however, if you disable the GPU you can run any model that fits in your available memory.
 Of course this assumes your CPU has more memory available than your GPU.
 If your system has more than 32GB of RAM you should be able to run any model.

-In general the 'tiny' model works fine but you can always edit the yava.yml file and change the model.
+In general the *tiny* model works fine for most applications but you can always edit the **yava.yml** file and change the model.

 STT models have several attributes ...